evnp/tmex/README.md

-  [-p|--print]                     -p, --print       emit command as string of tmux args instead of invoking tmux directly [-d|--detached]                  -d, --detached    invoke tmux with -d (detached session); useful for piping data to tmex [-r|--reattach]                  -r, --reattach    if tmux session already exists, re-attach to it instead of replacing it [-s|--shellless]                 -s, --shellless   if set, invoke commands directly with tmux instead of running inside shell
+  [-p|--print]                     -p, --print       emit command as string of tmux args instead of invoking tmux directly [-d|--detached]                  -d, --detached    invoke tmux with -d (detached session); useful for piping data to tmex [-r|--reattach]                  -r, --reattach    if tmux session already exists, re-attach to it instead of replacing it [-k|--kill]                      -k, --kill        kill the current or specified tmux session (all other arguments ignored) [-s|--shellless]                 -s, --shellless   if set, invoke commands directly with tmux instead of running inside shell
   ["shell command 1"]
   ["shell command 2"]              - shell commands that will be executed in each pane